ckstash/emg/README.md

 - [FFmpeg](https://ffmpeg.org/)
 - [FluidSynth](https://www.fluidsynth.org/)

-E.g., these tools can be installed using Homebrew on Mac OS:
+These tools can be installed using Homebrew on Mac OS:

 ```bash
 brew install ffmpeg